xfang422/i2p-1/Syllabus.md

 The 'lecture' in your timetable will be used for a mix of discussion and 'live coding' (eeek!) using the following framework:

 - We will review questions and issues arising from the previous week's practical session.
-- We will use *your* contributions to the week's Padlet to prioritise discussion around concepts and readings with which students are struggling or wish to engage further.
+- We will use ***your*** contributions to the week's Padlet to prioritise discussion around concepts and readings with which students are struggling or wish to engage further.
 - We will have a 'live coding' session following an 'I do/We do' format: we will employ concepts covered in the week's preparation activities, as well as approaches that will be explored further in the practical, to look a real-world data set *together* using code.

 So we're going to call these **workshops** instead!
 These will take place on Zoom and can be accessed using the 'activity' specified on the [Lectures and Workshop Material](https://moodle.ucl.ac.uk/course/view.php?id=11291&section=2) page.

 ### Practical

 There are two timetabled practical sessions; we will inform you of your assigned session.
-These will also take place on Zoom and can *also* be accessed using the 'activity' specified on the [Lectures and Workshop Material](https://moodle.ucl.ac.uk/course/view.php?id=11291&section=2) page.
+These will also take place on Zoom and can *also* be accessed using the 'activity' specified on the [Lectures and Workshop Material](https://moodle.ucl.ac.uk/course/view.php?id=11291&section=2) page of Moodle.

 # Week 1: Setting Up